Hybrid Quantum Cryptography from Communication Complexity: Key Establishment Protocol

+While most articles on communication complexity focus on asymptotic scalings of input dimensions, our work necessitates precise knowledge of the lower bounds of communication complexity in the non-asymptotic regime.

-Theorem \ref{theo:P_guess_fin} is a significant result, derived from a lower bound of the one-way information complexity of the $\beta\text{PM}$ problem, but this bound may not be tight.
-In fact, the error $\epsilon_{{}_{BKP}}(d)$ from the best-known classical protocol with a communication cost $d$, analyzed in Appendix \ref{appendix:best-known}, is quite larger than what one would get from the lower bound.
-Nevertheless, one can consider an optimistic scenario where the actual one-way information complexity for any error $\epsilon$ is equal to the information cost of the best-known protocol\footnote{In other words, assuming that future developments on finding tighter lower bounds will show that the current best-known classical protocol is the optimal protocol.}.
-In this context, by combining Theorem \ref{theo:boundP_guess} and Lemma \ref{lemma:P_guess_imm} we have $\Pgen \le 1-\epsilon_{{}_{BKP}}(m \lceil\log(n)\rceil ) + \delta$.
+With these bounds, we can accurately determine how the guessing probability scales with the dimension and the number of copies sent by Alice, providing a full security proof in an i.i.d. setting.
+Theorem \ref{theo:P_guess_fin} is therefore a significant result, derived from a lower bound of the one-way information complexity of the $\beta\text{PM}$ problem, but this bound may not be tight.
+In fact, the error $\epsBetaPM(d)$ from the best-known classical protocol with a communication cost $d$ is larger than what one would get from the lower bound.

+Nevertheless, one can consider an optimistic scenario where the actual one-way information complexity for any error $\epsilon$ is equal to the information cost of the best-known protocol.
+This assumes that future developments on finding tighter lower bounds will show that the current best-known classical protocol is the optimal protocol.
+In particular, in Appendix \ref{appendix:best-known}, we investigate whether alternative approaches to the original best-known protocol exist.
+This exploration leads to a slightly improved bound, which is presented in Corollary \ref{corol:betapm_communication}.